Dhruvbajpai984/digital-literacy-vityarthi/README.md

 ##  Project Overview
 This repository contains my **Digital Literacy Portfolio**, created as part of the academic curriculum.
 It highlights my understanding and practical application of essential digital tools, communication practices, and cybersecurity concepts.

-The project demonstrates how digital technologies can be used effectively for **learning, collaboration, and professional growth**, which are crucial skills in today’s digital world. :contentReference[oaicite:0]{index=0}
+The project demonstrates how digital technologies can be used effectively for **learning, collaboration, and professional growth**, which are crucial skills in today’s digital world. :contentReference

 ---